 - 1/4 cup sliced pitted black olives (any kind)

-- 1/4 to 1/2 cup shredded or grated cheese, such as Parmesan, Cheddar, Swiss or mozzarella
+- 1/4 to 1/2 cup shredded or grated cheese, such as Provolone, Cheddar, Swiss or Mozzarella

 - 1/4 to 1/3 cup Classic Vinaigrette, to taste, or a salad dressing of your choice